 One theory posits that it’s a combination of all cannabinoids working together, another that it’s the particular mix of cannabinoids that do the job, but the more important thing to remember is that these compounds work differently in every person.
 There are no “effective doses” for THC and CBD.
 What gives me a mild buzz might give the person next to me—well, not in today’s world, at least—a mighty jolt.
 Perhaps some clinicians could tell you exactly why that happens, but do we expect those who drink alcohol or coffee, or anyone taking a prescription, to know the mechanics of what is happening?

 They also resurrect the old shibboleth that marijuana today is stronger and by definition more dangerous than the pot your grandfather smoked.
-“Cannabis strains are 20 times as potent today as they were during the Summer of Love,” the researchers write.

 Well, I’m old enough to be your grandfather, and if strains back then weren’t potent, none of us would have broken the law for decades to continue to use it.
 And the concept of farmers being compelled to grow cannabis at “prescribed” THC or CBD levels because higher potencies are dangerous without any proof—as has been proposed here in Colorado—is so nonsensical, it boggles the imagination.